 After finishing “The Diary of Anne Frank,” you appeared opposite Elvis Presley in one of his earlier films, “Wild in the Country” .
 Did you enjoy working with him?

 I thought the movie was awful, but Elvis was very interesting to work with.
-I was not really an Elvis fan, only much later did I realize how important and special he really was.
+I was not an Elvis fan, only much later did I realize how important and special he was.
 I remember we were doing a scene—I played his girlfriend—we were sitting in a car, and he had to sing one of his songs.
 One moment, I looked out of the window and thought, ‘Dear Lord, this is just terrible.
-If my friends get to see this…’ And then he looked at me, and I just knew he was thinking exactly the same.
-From then on I knew he was really okay.
+If my friends get to see this…’ And then he looked at me, and I just knew he was thinking the same.
+From then on, I knew he was okay.
 And I’m certainly not as shy as I was when I was young.
 I remember after “The Diary of Anne Frank,” I was asked to present with Gary Cooper the Academy Award for Best Director to Vincente Minnelli [for “Gigi”].
-During rehearsal, the marks where set so we knew where we had to stand, they told us where to look at and what to say.
+During rehearsal, the marks were set so we knew where we had to stand; they told us where to look at, and what to say.
 Then Gary and I had to wait for a moment.
-He was talking to someone and I was standing there in a corner, just looking at the ground.
+He was talking to someone, and I was standing there in a corner, just looking at the ground.
 And then suddenly, out of the blue, two actresses came up to me.
 ‘Hi, I’m Shirley MacLaine.
 Hi, I’m Doris Day.
 Would you like to join us for dinner later today?’

 THE DIARY OF ANNE FRANK (1958) DIR – PROD George Stevens SCR Frances Goodrich, Albert Hackett (diary by Anne Frank) CAST Millie Perkins (Anne Frank), Joseph Schildkraut, Shelley Winters, Richard Beymer, Gusti Huber, Lou Jacobi, Diane Baker, Edd Wynn